helloerikaaa/helloerikaaa/README.md

 The last 10 years have been a rollercoster in the software industry for me.
 I've had many roles and been involved in many projects, from big international software development to small startup ideas.
 Also I have a strong background in software engineering and teaching.

-🤓 I'm very interested in scientific programming and numeric analysis, but right now I'm diving into data science and deep learning because I'm working at Barcelona Supercomputing Center as a research engineer.
+🤓 I'm very interested in scientific programming and numerical analysis, but right now I'm diving into data science and deep learning because I'm working at Barcelona Supercomputing Center as a research engineer.

 ⚡ Fun fact: I have tattooed a "Hello World" in my left arm, in case I forget how to start programming.
 <!--